MaksNech/flask_blog_rest_api/README.md

 ```bash
 .tables
 ```
-There should be: 'post' and 'user'.
+There should be: 'post' and 'user' tables.